sindre0830/Webhook-Client-Side/README.md

-The main information can be found here.
+The main information can be found [here](https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2021-workspace/sindre0830/project/weather-events).

+### Usage

 There are 2 endpoints that you can append to the client root path.